kshun1994/Rain/README.md

 - Allow for coding basic movement (walk, dashes, jump) as special/unique moves so you can cancel into/out of them (like Kaori dash from EFZ)

 # TODO
-- [ ] Consolidate Facing functions to Entity and remove from Character
+- [ ] Have some way of specifying draw priority (i.e. be able to determine what entities are on top of the others on any given display frame)
+- [ ] Add camera zoom-in/-out based on between-Character distance and shift camera view to stay within stage bounds
 - [ ] Fix the horrible mess that is the whole unique_ptr/shared_ptr conversions happening with SceneNode objects (like in Box detachment in CharState)
 - [ ] Both forward and back walks have transition-into animations; include those somehow into CharState::enter()
 - [ ] Add jumping